-- Exercise: Participants were asked if they had engaged in any physical activity in the past month.
-Twenty-nine percent of women reported no leisure-time physical activity.
-Among women aged 40 and older, 33 percent reported no physical activity.
-Among women who reported not having health insurance, 34 percent reported no leisure time physical activity. - Alcohol Use: Participants were asked if they had had at least one alcoholic drink in the previous 30 days.
+Exercise: Participants were asked if they had engaged in any physical activity in the past month.
+Seventy-two percent of women reported that they had engaged in some physical activity.
+Women with health insurance were more likely to report a history of activity than uninsured women.

+Alcohol Use: Participants were asked if they had had at least one alcoholic drink in the previous 30 days.
+Forty percent of all women reported that that had consumed at least one drink, and insured women were more likely to have drank than uninsured women.
 For those who said yes, they were asked how many drinks they averaged on the days they drank.
-Among all women who reported having drunk alcohol in the past month, 44 percent averaged 2-5 drinks per occasion.
-For women 40 and older, 38 percent averaged 2-5 drinks per occasion.
+Among all women who reported having drunk alcohol in the past month, 45 percent averaged 2-5 drinks per occasion.
+For women 40-64, 41 percent averaged 2-5 drinks per occasion.
 For women with no health insurance, 56 percent averaged 2-5 drinks per occasion.

 Overweight/Obesity: Participants were asked to report their height and weight, and their resulting Body Mass Index (BMI) was calculated based on those responses.
 BMI greater than or equal to 25 is considered overweight, and greater than or equal to 30 is considered obese.
-Fifty-four percent of participating women had a calculated BMI that placed them as overweight or obese, and 59 percent of women 40 and older were considered overweight or obese.
-Fifty-eight percent of women who reported having no health insurance were considered overweight or obese.
+Fifty-five percent of participating women had a calculated BMI that placed them as overweight or obese, and 60 percent of women 40-64 were considered overweight or obese.
+Fifty-nine percent of women who reported having no health insurance were considered overweight or obese.